WELCOME TO THE HOMEPAGE OF YKSINASUVAT RY

 2. People living alone carry the costs of housing and living expenses on their own, without the benefit of the additional income that a second person might bring.

-The petition called on the new Non-Discrimination Act (1325/2014) that came into force on 01.01.2015.
+The new Non-Discrimination Act (1325/2014) came into force on 01.01.2015.
 The Non-Discrimination Act says that no one shall be discriminated against on the age, origin, nationality, language, religion, belief, opinion, political activity, trade union activity, family relationships, health, disability, sexual orientation or other personal characteristics.
-This is the first time that “family relationships” is mentioned as a source for discrimination.

 Some of the areas that the Association wants to draw the legislators’ attention to are the following:

 The government should work on reducing the poverty of people living alone.

 The Constitution says that the public authorities shall promote the right of everyone to housing and the opportunity to arrange their own accommodation.
 Single people, too, must be provided affordable housing.
 Single people, too, should have the possibility to live in situation-adequate housing and not just small, cramped studios.

 VAT: the standard VAT rate is 24% for most goods and services.